actions/checkout/README.md

 This action checks-out your repository under `$GITHUB_WORKSPACE`.

-Only a single commit is fetched, for the ref/SHA that triggered the workflow.
-Use the input `fetch-depth` for more control.
+Only a single commit is fetched by default, for the ref/SHA that triggered the workflow.
+Set `fetch-depth` to fetch more history.
 Refer [here](https://help.github.com/en/articles/events-that-trigger-workflows) to learn which commit `$GITHUB_SHA` points to for different events.

 The auth token is persisted in the local git config.
 This enables your scripts to run authenticated git commands.
 The token is removed during post-job cleanup.
 Use the input `persist-credentials` to opt-out.